pacorta/pacerunner2.0/README.md

 ### Other
-Fixed key-value pair for live activity in info.plist
+- Fixed key-value pair for live activity in info.plist
+- Added 'shake' animation because I was worried the UI wasn't intuitive enough.
+The shake widgets are wrapped around the distance and time input segments using AnimatedBuilder to apply Transform.translate, creating a subtle luring effect that guides users to complete their goal selection.
+- Added showNoMovementDialog() to restrict run savings to be over 0.01 km/mi.

 ### What's Next
+- Launch for real user testing
-- Sound alerts
+- Add sound alerts
-- Split pace
+- Add split pace
-- Fix intentional user breaks (saving a very short run)
-- Launch ??

 ---
 #### (For earlier logs, see `PAST-LOGS.md`)